saurabhshukla31/IRCTC-Train-Booking/README.md

-Here's a more visually appealing and structured version of your README.md for "IRCTC Train Booking" with markdown styling:

----

 # 🚄 IRCTC Train Booking Automation

 A **Cypress-based automation script** to book IRCTC Tatkal tickets effortlessly in under a minute, automating login, captcha solving, and passenger details filling.